itk-dev/devops_itkdev-docker/README.md

 ## Optimisations

-There are some simple tricks that makes docker perform better on Mac's.
-Open the docker preferences in the via the dock icon.

-* File Sharing (Only set path where you have your source code)
-* Disk (Ensure the file has type `raw`)
-* Advanced (CPU's, Memory)

 From version 2.x this tool supports the usage of NFS mounted name-volumes, which gives faster file synchronisation during composer install and cache clear etc.